 “Firm Slice Amount” means a customer’s Slice Percentage multiplied by the Tier 1 Firm System Output, reduced for Designated System Obligations plus CHWM Modeled Augmentation.

+“Frim Slice Amount” (alternative) means the forecasted amount of Slice Output Energy that «Customer Name» is expected to receive in a Fiscal Year, and is equal to the product of «Customer Name»’s Slice Percentage and the Annual CHWM System for each Fiscal Year.
+The annual Firm Slice Amount and associated monthly shape of Firm Slice Amounts for each Fiscal Year are as set forth in Exhibit K.

 “Tier 1 Firm System Output” means the firm output of the Tier 1 System Resources adjusted for non-power constraints and not reduced for Designated System Obligations as defined in the PRDM.

 “Tier 1 System” means the Tier 1 System Resources and Designated System Obligations

+Other Related Definitions with Redlines

+“Requirements Firm Slice Output” or “RSOFSO” (07/21/09 Version) means, for each month, the portion of «Customer Name»’s Slice Output Energy that is equal to the lesser of: (1) «Customer Name»’s Critical Firm Slice Amount as specified in Exhibit Kfor such month; (2) «Customer Name»’s Annual Net Requirement for such month, less amounts purchased under the Block Product, as specified in Exhibit C; or (3) «Customer Name»’s metered Total Retail Load metered for such month, less «Customer Name»’s Dedicated Resources shown in Exhibit A for such month and less monthly amounts purchased under the Block Product, as specified in Exhibit C.

+“Surplus Slice Output” (09/08/08 Version) means, for any month, the amount of Slice Output Energy (and associated capacity) that is available to «Customer Name» under section 5 of this Agreement that exceeds «Customer Name»’s Requirements Firm Slice Output for any such month.

 5. SLICE PRODUCT

 5.1 Slice Product General Description

-The Slice Product is a system sale of power that includes requirements power, surplus power, and hourly scheduling rights, all of which are indexed to the variable output capability of the FCRPS resources that comprise the Tier 1 System, and to the extent such capability is available to Power Services after Tier 1 System Obligations and Operating Constraints are met.
-These capabilities are accessed by «Customer Name» through the Slice Computer Application, which shall reasonably represent and calculate the capabilities available to Power Services from such resources after Tier 1 System Obligations and Operating Constraints are met, including energy production, peaking, storage and ramping capability.
-The Slice Computer Application applies «Customer Name»’s Slice Percentage to such capabilities.Slice
+5.1.1 The Slice Product is a system sale that includes Firm Requirements Power and surplus power.
+The Slice Product is indexed to the variable output capability of the Tier 1 System Resources to the extent such capability is available to Power Services after Designated System Obligations and Operating Constraints are met. «Customer Name» accesses the capabilities of Tier 1 System through the SCA as described in Exhibit M. BPA shall configure the SCA to reasonably represent and calculate the capabilities available to Power Services from the Tier 1 System Resources after Designated System Obligations and Operating Constraints are met, including energy production, peaking, storage, and ramping capability.
+The SCA applies «Customer Name»’s Slice Percentage to the Tier 1 System capabilities to determine «Customer Name»’s Slice Output.

+«Customer Name» shall use the SCA to submit Slice Output requests to BPA as described in sections 3 and 4 of Exhibit F. BPA shall supply Slice Output requested via the SCA regardless of variation in the Tier 1 System Resource capabilities between the time of the request request and the delivery timeframe to ensure Slice Output is available to «Customer Name».

-The Slice Product sold by BPA and purchased by «Customer Name» is a power sale, and is not under any circumstances to be construed as a sale of the Tier 1 System Resources, Tier 1 System Resource capability, or a transfer of control of such Tier 1 System Resources.
+5.1.2 The Slice Product sold by BPA and purchased by «Customer Name» is a power sale, and is not under any circumstances to be construed as a sale of the Tier 1 System Resources, Tier 1 System Resource capability, or a transfer of control of Tier 1 System Resources.